About closed subsets definable in Hensel minimal structures: Abstract

 \section{Abstract}

-This paper deals with Hensel minimal structures on non-trivially valued fields $K$.
-The main aim is to establish the following two properties of closed 0-definable subsets $A$ in the affine spaces $K^{n}$.
-Every such subset $A$ is the zero locus of a continuous 0-definable function $f:K^{n} \to K$, and there exists a 0-definable retraction $r: K^{n} \to A$.
-While the former property is a non-Archimedean counterpart of the one from o-minimal geometry, the former does not hold in real geometry in general.
-The proofs make use of a model-theoretic compactness argument and ubiquity of clopen sets in non-Archimedean geometry.
+The main purpose is to establish two theorems about closed 0-definable subsets $A$ of an affine space $K^{n}$ over a Hensel minimal field $K$.
+The first, being a non-Archimedean counterpart of one from o-minimal geometry, states that every such subset $A$ is the zero locus of a continuous 0-definable function on $K^{n}$.
+The second is a definable, non-Archimedean version of the Tietze--Urysohn extension theorem.
+The proofs use ubiquity of clopen sets in non-Archimedean geometry and a description of definable sets.